 Union-Management Consultation Committees (UMCs) provide another avenue to fight for our members.
 The purpose of union-management consultation is to facilitate communication on issues relevant to the workplace.
-Minutes for union-management consultation meetings with employers of Agricultural Union members can be viewed below.
+Minutes for UMC meetings with employers of Agriculture Union members are found here in the Resources section.
 UMCs are an official forum where management and employee representatives meet to exchange information on policy, procedures, conditions of employment and other matters of interest to the parties.
 They provide a forum for:

 - Union representatives to communicate their views on subjects of importance to the membership;

 - Management to make known its plans regarding the subject under discussion, the reasons for taking such action and the expected results;

 - Discussing such items as proposed changes in conditions and programs; physical working conditions; equipment, tools and uniforms; and, training programs; and

 - Alleviating fears and prejudices created by workplace rumours.